Kichijoji, Japan: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Ensure that you pick the necessary type.
-A lot of adapters currently available are just plug changers and expect your electronics to change the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one is sufficent for most locations.
+A plug adapter that supports outlet types A and B. Be sure to get the correct type.
+The majority of adapters available are just plugs and expect your devices to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one works in most locations.

 If you see the Kichijoji Art Museum, wear museum-appropriate clothing and take: